Jeanpigi/go-player/README.md

 # Go-Player

-Go-Player is a music player that allows users to listen to MP3 and M4A songs, enabling them to play music at any time and from any device.
+Go-Player is a music player that allows users to listen to MP3 songs, enabling them to play music at any time and from any device.

 ## Key Features

-- Play MP3 and M4A songs at any time and from any device.
+- Play MP3 songs at any time and from any device.
 - Play music using the IAMPlayer program or any other that receives an IP address.

 ## Prerequisites